Black Hog THC Series

 Here’s the deal: I’m not going to drink every one of these beers.
-They appear to each be one time things, and there have been six as of this writing: Centennial, Chinook, Mosaic, Vic Secret, Bravo, and CTZ.
+They appear to each be one time things, and there have been a bunch as of this writing: Centennial, Chinook, Mosaic, Vic Secret, Bravo, and CTZ.

 So let’s call this page the THCC; or, The Hop Collective Collective.
 Fair enough?

 Black Hog says:

 Black Hog Brewing Co. presents a series of Single-Hop American Pale Ales, The Hop Collective (THC).
 Each of these easy-drinking American Pale Ales will showcase a different single hop, while maintaining identical malt bills and hop schedules.
 The result is an extremely drinkable APA that highlights the unique flavors and aromas of each featured hop.
 Classic, flavorful and never overpowering.

 CTZ, by the way, is “Columbus, Tomahawk, and Zeus” which apparently are interchangeable and from the same cultivar.